robertsj/me701/pages/oo_cpp_classes.md

       How will students reflect and self-assess their learning?
 -->

-  - Students will articulate the difference between "value", "reference", and "pointer."
-  - Students will articulate the difference between "pointer" and "array."
+  - Students will define and use a class in a C++ program.
-  - Students will articulate the difference between "stack" and "heap."
+  - Students will understand how various constructors are defined and used.
-  - Students will write a program that employs array processing.
+  - Students will understand how a destructor is used.
   - Students will reflect on their learning by completing their daily log.

 <!--